turingschool/backend-curriculum-site/module3/misc/learning_goals.md

 ### APIs

+* Students are able to use serializers to format json responses
 * Students are able to authenticate users via OAuth
 * Students are able to access the private resources of an OAuth-authenticated User